Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h2>Modeling</h2>
 <h3>Cross-Validation Approach used</h3>
-Most of the indepent variables, i.e. columns (after treating the nominal categories) are imbalanced dataset.
-Thus, not all the cross-validation techniques can be used, if reliables training and validation dataset are desired to be built for modeling purpose.
-Beside, the leave one out cross-validation which is very exhaustive from the computational point of view, there is only one remaining: Stratified K-Fold Cross-Validation.
+Most of the independent variables, i.e. columns (after treating the nominal categories) are imbalanced data.
+But, the target variable (column: "price") is continuous, so I decide to use simple KFold cross validation instead of StratifiedKFold.
 I really tried to test it, but everytime, I was getting the message shown below:

 </br>
 </br>